Curve

 • Comes with all the features of the other 3 Curve plans.

-• Additional features include the slick metal card, £600 fee-free cash withdrawals overseas, mobile phone insurance and LoungeKey departure lounge access.
+• Additional features include the slick metal card, higher limit of fee-free cash withdrawals overseas, cashback at more retailers and LoungeKey departure lounge access.

 Cons

-• At £14.99 a month, the subscription fee might not be worth it unless you travel very often.
+• A monthly fee which might not be worth it unless you travel very often.

 • As Curve is a debit card, not a credit card, your purchases aren’t covered by section 75 of the Consumer Credit Act, although Curve does offer its own consumer protection scheme.